Efficient Cross-Validation for Sparse Linear Regression: Optimizing the Cross-Validation Loss

-Consider the following optimization problem, where $\gamma$ is fixed here and throughout this subsection: { } This problem can be solved by complete enumeration, i.e., for each $\tau \in[p]$, we compute an optimal $\beta^{(\mathcal{N}_j)}$ for each $j\in [k]$ by solving an MIO.
-This involves solving $(k+1)p$ MIOs, which is extremely expensive at scale.
+Consider the following optimization problem, where $\gamma$ is fixed here and throughout this subsection: { } {Note that solving Problem \eqref{eq:paramK} corresponds to performing one iteration of the alternating minimization scheme described at the start of the section, namely minimizing $h$ with respect to $\tau$ with $\gamma$ fixed.

+Problem \eqref{eq:paramK}} can be solved by complete enumeration, i.e., for each $\tau \in[p]$, we compute an optimal $\beta^{(\mathcal{N}_j)}$ for each $j\in [k]$ by solving an MIO.
+This involves solving $kp$ MIOs, which is extremely expensive at scale.
 We now propose a technique for minimizing $h$ without solving all these MIOs:

-{Algorithm \ref{alg:parametricK} has two main phases, which both run in a loop.
-In the first phase, we construct valid lower and upper bounds on $h_{\mathcal{N}_j}(\tau)$ for each $\mathcal{N}_j$ and each $\tau$ without solving any MIOs.
-We begin by solving, for each potential sparsity budget $\tau\in [p]$, the perspective relaxation with all datapoints included.
+{Algorithm \ref{alg:parametricK} has two main phases, {each implemented as a loop over sparsity budgets $\tau$ and then over folds $j$}.
+In the first phase, we construct valid lower and upper bounds on $h_{j}(\gamma,\tau)$ for each $j\in [k]$ and each $\tau$ without solving any MIOs.
+We begin by solving, for each potential sparsity budget $\tau\in [p]$, the perspective relaxation with all data points included.
 Call this relaxation's objective value $\bar v_{\tau}$.
-We then solve each perspective relaxation that arises after omitting one data fold $\mathcal{N}_j: j \in [k]$, with objective values $v_{\tau,\mathcal{N}_j}$ and solutions $\bm{\beta}_{\tau,\mathcal{N}_j}$.
-Next, we compute lower and upper bounds on the $k$-fold error $h_{\mathcal{N}_j}(\tau)$ using the methods derived in Section~\ref{sec:lowerbounds}, which are summarized in the routine \texttt{compute\_bounds} described in Algorithm~\ref{alg:bounds}.
-By solving $\mathcal{O}(kp)$ relaxations (and no MIOs), we have upper and lower estimates on the $k$-fold error that are often accurate in practice, as described by Theorem~\ref{prop:l10UB}.
+We then solve each perspective relaxation that arises after omitting one data fold $\mathcal{N}_j: j \in [k]$, with objective values $v_{\tau,j}$ and solutions $\bm{\beta}_{\tau,j}$.
+Next, we compute lower and upper bounds on the $k$-fold error $h_{j}(\gamma,\tau)$ using the methods derived in Section~\ref{sec:lowerbounds}, which are summarized in the routine \texttt{compute\_bounds} described in Algorithm~\ref{alg:bounds}.
+By solving $\mathcal{O}(pk)$ relaxations (and no MIOs), we have upper and lower estimates on the $k$-fold error that are often accurate in practice, as described by Theorem~\ref{prop:l10UB}.

 After completing the first loop in Algorithm~\ref{alg:parametricK}, one may already terminate the algorithm.
 Indeed, according to our numerical experiments in Section \ref{sec:numres}, this already provides high-quality solutions.
 Alternatively, one may proceed with the second phase of Algorithm~\ref{alg:parametricK} and solve \eqref{prob:cyclic2a} to optimality, at the expense of solving (a potentially large number of) MIOs.